 * After being released from prison, Owen Phillips (Lord Kylsant) disappeared from the public eye and retied to his home in Wales.
 He died in 1937.

 Cunard, White Star Line's long time competitor had also found itself in serious financial jeopardy.
 Only two years away from the worst stock market crash in U.S. history, Europe had already fallen victim to a depression and Cunard had stopped all plans and construction on their new "super liners."

 Cunard was in a hurry to erase all remnants of White Star and began to phase out holdings and vessels alike.
-Double house flags were flown on the new Cunard-White Star ships until 1950 at which time Cunard bought the remaining shares held by White Star and liquidated most of it's ships and holdings.
-By 1950, all traces of the famed White Star Line ceased to exist.
+Double house flags were flown on the new Cunard-White Star ships until 1947, at which time Cunard bought the remaining shares held by White Star and liquidated most of it's ships and holdings.
+By 1950, just about all traces of the famed White Star Line ceased to exist.

 Time Magazine Dec.
 23, 1929